DHTMLX/docs-diagram/docs/overview.md

 ## What's next

 Now you can learn about using DHTMLX Diagram Editor in your application.
 Read the [Diagram Editor overview](editor_overview.md) to learn more about this tool.
+If you build with an AI coding assistant, connect it to the live documentation through the [DHTMLX MCP server](guides/ai-integrations/mcp-server.md).